Chapter 8 :

 With the broadband way of seeing and hearing, animals feel more involved and integrated, more a part of everything they sense.
 There isn't the same clear distinction and solid defining relationship of a subject sensing an object.
 The subject is still there but it does not have such clear borders.
 This is a direct result of broadband sensing being purely receptive to the outside world, it was built that way; unlike focussing which developed to do or to plan things, and thus involves a doer and a done to, a subject and object.

-So i believe, in the few moments animals have when they don't need to fight for life, they are far more practiced than we are, with letting go and simply not having any wants and desires.
+So i believe, in the few moments animals have when they don't need to fight for life, they are far more practiced than we are, with letting go and turning off their wants and desires, either for a few seconds with their active use of broadband sensing, or for a few hours when half-sleeping.

 And once they've turned off, they are much more able to just be and feel their bodies warmth and reality.
 And so when dozing they have far more chance of success than most humans, with feeling content and finding a sense of oneness in and with the world.

-And this all belongs to an animals experience and sense of self-identity.
+And this relationship with the world, belongs to an animals experience and sense of self-identity.

 The use of both focussed and broadband sensing is a balance, and they often need to use this balance, every minute of every day.